I’m always curious what hardware and software other people use, so here’s my current setup.

 …there’ a bunch of others like “XYZ language support” (PostCSS, TOML, etc.) or Tailwind CSS IntelliSense too, but they’re not really going to be of much interest to anyone.

 I’m using both Firefox Dev.
 Edition and Edge as browsers currently, but I also used Brave in the past (which I liked a lot actually).
-I prefer use Firefox as main main browser, but having a Chromium based browser around is somehow necessary when you’re a web developer these days - unfortunatley, we’ve reached a point where certain things only work there.
-My browser extensions are pretty basic, I’m only using uBlock Origin (all browsers) and CORS Everywhere (Firefox only) these days.
+I use Firefox as my main browser, but having a Chromium based browser around is somehow necessary when you’re a web developer these days - unfortunatley, we’ve reached a point where certain things only work there.
+Anway, my browser extensions are pretty basic:

-Notion is what I use for notes, personal task management and writing and ProtonMail takes care of my emails.
+Other than that, Notion is what I use for notes, personal task management and writing while ProtonMail takes care of my emails.
 When I need to edit pixels, I’m using GIMP or Photopea and when I have to work with vectors, I’m using Figma or Inkscape.

 Finally, there’s a bunch of smaller yet extremely convenient tools that I use almost every day: KeeWeb for password management, aitrack.work (which I made for myself) for time tracking, ProtonVPN when I need a VPN and Coding.Tools for most other things I need to get done.

 Note: Writing this page in prose was inspired by Marc Jenkins.